syncfusion-content/wpf-docs/wpf/TreeViewAdv/Customizing-Data-Templates.md

-2. Define the Data templates in the Window’s resources as follows:
+2.Define the Data templates in the Window’s resources as follows: